 1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ physics to the physics of solids, and ultimately to the development of the universe itself.
-The laws of physics form the basis of most branches of science and engineering and are the foundation of modern technology.
-In this BSc programme we aim to give the student an understanding of the principles and methods of modern physics, and the skills to apply this understanding to a range of theoretical and experimental problems.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ of modern physics and astrophysics, and the skills to apply this understanding to a range of theoretical and experimental problems.
 In order to illustrate this, we draw on a wide variety of research and applications including work performed in the School of Physics & Astronomy.